vikasmotla/Sign-In---Log-In/README.md

             providing email and password.
 If not registered before then it will show error.On submit it will call Login.php through ajax call.
 <br/>
-2."SignUp.php" first connects with the database and table present in MySQL and when we submit SignUp form the form data will be stored in database
+2."SignUp.php"  connects with the database and table present in MySQL and when we submit SignUp form the form data will be stored in database bt using the MySQL insert query.
+<br/><br/>

+3."Login.php" contains code for connection to database and it takes input from Login Form and select query will be executed to retreive data of entered email id.
+If password matches then result will be displayed otherwise it will check for errors and display suitable errors.